0xMerso/tycho-market-maker/ops/README.md

 All services include health checks:
 - Redis: Pings the server
-- Market maker: Checks if mk2 process is running
+- Market maker: Checks if market_maker process is running
 - Monitor: Checks if monitor process is running

 ## Troubleshooting

 1. **Network issues**: Ensure the `tmm` network exists
-2. **Environment files**: Check that `.env.mk2.ex` and `.env.moni.ex` exist and are properly configured
+2. **Environment files**: Check that `.env.market_maker.ex` and `.env.moni.ex` exist and are properly configured
 3. **Database connection**: Verify DATABASE_URL is correct and accessible
 4. **Redis connection**: Ensure Redis is running and accessible on port 6379